 Having visited over 30 islands in Polynesia, making it to Pitcairn Island was probably my toughest achievement.
-I was fortunate enough to spend about a full day on the island as part of an expedition-style cruise from Tahiti to Easter Island.
+I was fortunate enough to spend about a full day on the island as part of an expedition-style cruise from Tahiti to Easter Island, returning on the very same cruise during the following year (I am very proud to have visited Pitcairn twice!).
 The information in this Pitcairn Island travel guide is based on my experiences and on extensive research.

 Planning a trip to the South Pacific Islands?
-Learn how to island hop across the islands of the South Pacific and prepare with a set of travel guides to over 15 South Pacific islands!
+Learn how to island-hop across the islands of the South Pacific and prepare with a set of travel guides to over 20 South Pacific islands!